Gralll/bank-audit/README.md

-# bankAudit
+# BankAudit

-This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).
+The application was written to provide possibility of making bank audit using Bank of Russia standart.

+For skeleton generation JHipster was used.

 ## Development